-I am going on a cruise, and I’m wondering what shoes to pack?
-On board, there will be formal nights, and casual nights and I will need shoes for the land excursions.
-I don’t want to pack too many shoes, but I do want to make sure I have the right shoes for my outfits and the different activities.
-Can you help me figure out how many and what kind of shoes to bring?
+What shoes should I pack for a Caribbean cruise?
+There will be formal nights and casual nights onboard the ship, and I’ll need shoes for land excursions.
+I don’t want to pack too many shoes, but I want to make sure I have the right shoes for my outfits and the different activities.
+What shoes should I wear on my cruise and how many should I bring?
 Thanks, Sandra

 1. Comfortable Walking Shoes

 Whether you are getting some morning exercise motoring around the ship or pounding the pavement in an ancient city, you will need some very comfy walking shoes.
 This doesn’t mean big clunky white jogging shoes with zero styles.
 There are many sleek, stylish and foot-friendly walking shoes out there.

 Some of the most popular types in the last few years have been slip-on sneakers, lace-up statement sneakers, sporty Mary Janes, and canvas or cloth type walking shoes with sporty rope trimmed soles.